marcduiker/marcduiker-dev/src/posts/2026/2026-06-23-what-is-publiccode-yaml.md

 ---
-title: "What is publiccode.yaml?"
+title: "What is publiccode.yml?"
 description: "Exploring the publiccode.yml standard that helps public administrations make their software discoverable and reusable."
 date: 2026-06-23
+draft: true
 ---

-**TLDR:** `publiccode.yaml` is a metadata standard in YAML format that describes software created by or for public administrations.
+**TLDR:** `publiccode.yml` is a metadata standard in YAML format that describes software created by or for public administrations.
 Placed in the root of a repository, it makes public software easily discoverable and reusable by both humans and machines.

 ---

-Last week I attended a meetup of [developer.overheid.nl](https://developer.overheid.nl/) and during one of the sessions I saw `publiccode.yaml` mentioned in several repositories.
-Since I didn't know what `publiccode.yaml` was, I decided to look into it.
+Last week I attended a meetup of [developer.overheid.nl](https://developer.overheid.nl/) and during one of the sessions I saw `publiccode.yml` files in several repositories.
+Since I didn't know what `publiccode.yml` was, I decided to look into it.

-## What is publiccode.yaml?
+## What is publiccode.yml?

-My initial thought was that `publiccode.yaml` could be a way to standardize metadata for public open source software projects, making them more discoverable and reusable.
+My initial thought was that `publiccode.yml` could be a way to standardize metadata for public open source software projects, making them more discoverable and reusable.
 But it turned out to be slightly different from what I expected.

-`publiccode.yaml` is a **metadata standard** designed specifically for software developed by or for **public administrations**.
+`publiccode.yml` is a **metadata standard** designed specifically for software developed by or for **public administrations**.
 It's a YAML file that is placed in the root directory of the repository.
 The file contains structured information about the software project, making it easy for both humans and machines to understand what the software does, who maintains it, and whether it might be suitable for reuse in other contexts.

-The standard was developed as an open collaboration and is maintained by the [publiccodeyml community](https://github.com/publiccodeyml/publiccode.yml) on GitHub.
-It's designed to be:
+The standard is developed as an open collaboration across public administrations and is governed by the [publiccode.yml Working Group Charter](https://github.com/publiccodeyml/publiccode.yml/blob/main/governance/charter.md).
+A steering committee consisting of public administration representatives oversees its development and maintenance.

+`publiccode.yml` is designed to be:

 - **Human-readable** - Easy for civil servants, developers, and decision-makers to understand
 - **Machine-readable** - Structured data that can be automatically processed and indexed